 The new Florence Boulevard, designed by renowned landscape architect H.W.W.
 Cleveland in 1890, ran the entire length of Kountze Place.
 Early on, passengers enjoyed the country ride in their carriages, and later, in their new automobiles.
 Between its establishment in the 1880s and the 1920s, the neighborhood became home to several lavish homes and distinct family names, giving it an air of exclusivity and wealth.
 Extravagant churches filled the neighborhood, and all of the luxuries local businesses could provide were at hand, too.

 Businesses lined North 24th Street on the north and south ends of Kountze Place, with several dotted along the neighborhood too.
 There were also hospitals and theatres, the Omaha Old Folks Home and the St. Paul Lutheran School.
 A reward of hosting the Trans-Mississippi and International Exposition in 1898 was the fine Kountze Park, with its beautiful lagoon and lush lawns.
 The Kountze Place Golf Club was located at Florence Boulevard and Emmet Street for a few years, too.
-Truly, this neighborhood was a grand place to live!
+Truly, the neighborhood was intended to be and became a grand place to live.

 People from Omaha had been traveling to Herman Kountze’s land for at least two decades before the Kountze Place neighborhood was platted.
 Following what was then called Winter Quarters road, people went a few miles north of present-day downtown Omaha.
 Spread out on a wide, flat plain, Kountze’s land was an ideal spot for festive events before houses were built on it.